-If I can remember well, we were only four people the night I made this nacho.
-I thought I was hungry and I wanted the biggest nacho plate I could lay my hands on.
+If I can remember well, we were only four people the night I made this nacho platter I thought I was hungry and I wanted the biggest nacho platter I could lay my hands on.
 In fact, I had planned to make two plates…wishful thinking.
 We didn’t finish this one plate.
 It was just way too filling.
 I was supposed to top it up with sour cream and green onions and pimento and some really hot pepper sauce, but I was so hungry, so we started devouring and only remembered the extra toppings when the plate was half empty.
 Have a pleasant weekend!

 Remove from heat and slowly whisk in the milk until all is incorporated.
 Return to the heat and bring to the boil, stirring until smooth.
 Add the cheese and continue stirring until all the cheese is melted and the sauce is smooth.

 - 2 bags corn tortilla chips of your choice

 - 1 jalapeno pepper, seeded and finely chopped

 - ¼ cup finely chopped cilantro (coriander leaves)

 - 1-2 tablespoons lime juice

 - Salt and freshly ground black pepper to taste

 - 1 tablespoon extra-virgin olive oil